Tetris Holding, LLC v. Xio Interactive, Inc.: Analysis

+By contrasting this case with early video game rulings such as Atari v.
+Amusement World, it is possible to see the difference between a free idea versus copyrightable expression.
 Scholars have argued that this case represents the game medium coming of age, evolving from rudimentary gameplay into sufficiently expressive systems that are worthy of copyright protection.
 This coincides with the legal system having more experience and understanding of video games, where the judge who decided the case was 18 when Pong was released.
 The ruling shows the courts using a "high level of understanding of video game mechanics for the first time".

 Susan Corbett argues that "the Tetris decision supports the view that United States courts are becoming more accepting of the possibility of offering broader copyright protection for videogames".
 Tomasz Grzegorczyk notes that this case shows courts are willing to recognize that the "graphic user interface of the game is subject to protection under copyright in the same manner as audiovisual works".
 Noting that the copyright infringing game copied exact shapes and colors, Steven Conway and Jennifer deWinter argue that the decision would not impact other alleged game clones that are less similar.
 Josh Davenport and Ross Dannenberg suggest that while a "standard game device" may be too generic to warrant copyright protection, that a specific selection or arrangement of those devices would quality as unique expression, and thus be copyrightable.
 John Kuehl calls this case a potential killing blow to knock off video games that are near copies of the original.